cppalliance/safe-cpp/proposal/draft.md

     }
 ```

 The _where-clause_ establishes the relationship that `/a` outlives `/b`.
 Does this mean that the variable pointed at by `x` goes out of scope later than the variable pointed at by `y`?
 No, that would be too straight-forward.
 This declaration emits a _lifetime-constraint_ at the point of the function call.
 The regions of the arguments already constrain the regions of the lifetime parameters.
-The _where-clause_ constrains the lifetime parameters to one another. `f`'s outlives constraint is responsible for the constraint `'R2 : 'R3 @ P4`.
+The _where-clause_ constrains the lifetime parameters to each other. `f`'s outlives constraint is responsible for the lifetime constraint `'R2 : 'R3 @ P4`.

 Lifetime parameters and _where-clauses_ are a facility for instructing the borrow checker.
 The obvious mental model is that the lifetimes of references are connected to the scope of the objects they point to.
 But this is not accurate.
 Think about lifetimes as defining rules that can't be violated, with the borrow checker looking for contradictions of these rules.